WEREMSOFT/raylib-wiki-fork/Home.md

  - Third section includes misc information on some specific topics related to raylib development, for example, creating SpriteFonts to be used with raylib or configure a external TFT for RaspberryPi.

-**This Wiki is open for contribution, it means, anayone can edit it to improve a section or add new pages, feel free to do it if required, just take a bit of care. :)**
+**This Wiki is open for contribution, anyone can edit it to improve a section or add new pages, feel free to do it if required, just take a bit of care. :)**